asatarin/testing-distributed-systems/README.md

 * [Experience of software engineers using TLA+, PlusCal and TLC](http://tla2012.loria.fr/contributed/newcombe-slides.pdf)
 * [Debugging Designs by Chris Newcombie](http://www.hpts.ws/papers/2011/sessions_2011/Debugging.pdf) there is also a  [source bundle](http://www.hpts.ws/papers/2011/sessions_2011/amazonbundle.tar.gz)
 * [Millions of tiny databases](https://blog.acolyer.org/2020/03/04/millions-of-tiny-databases/) — has section on testing which describes several approaches: SimWorld simulation resembling approach used at [Foundation DB](#foundationdb), use of [Jepsen](#jepsen) and [formal methods](#formal-methods) and [game days](#game-days).
+* [Using lightweight formal methods to validate a key-value storage node in Amazon S3](https://www.amazon.science/publications/using-lightweight-formal-methods-to-validate-a-key-value-storage-node-in-amazon-s3) — paper on verifying correctness of a new key-value storage node implementation in S3.
+They are using property-based testing and stateless model checking extensively to balance trade-offs and follow pragmatic approach.

 See also [formal methods](#formal-methods) section.